 Emotional Support Animals (ESA)

 Tarleton State University is aware of its responsibility to provide safe living environment to all students who wish to live on campus.
-In keeping with this obligation, emotional support animals will be permitted in housing facilities provided that established requirements are met, including determination of the animal as a reasonable accommodation by the Office of Student Accessibility Services and Department of Residence Life.
+In keeping with this obligation, emotional support animals will be permitted in housing facilities provided that established requirements are met, including determination of the need for the animal by the Office of Student Accessibility Services and Department of Residence Life.
+The animal is not allowed in other areas of campus such as but not limited to: all university buildings with exception of residence halls, classrooms, classroom labs, community/shared bathrooms, lounges, dining halls, dining rooms, indoor recreational rooms, computer labs, and study rooms.

 FAQ